Audio branding: emotion glutamate sound

 I think the biggest mistake is to wait too long.
-We see time and time again that clients don't think about it until they need specific assets and they also want them ready tomorrow.
+We see time and time again that clients don't think about it until they need specific assets and they want them ready tomorrow.
 The audio branding process can actually take place at any time.
-But what it absolutely needs is time and resources, including on the client side.
+But what it absolutely needs is time and resources, including on the customer side.
 And the willingness of everyone involved to engage in the strategic pre-construction.
-If you don't take the time, you often notice it in the creative phase, when you fall into the "taste trap" as mentioned above.
-Or it has a negative effect on longevity.
-You have to deal with the brand carefully, otherwise there is a great danger of no longer sounding coherent and up-to-date a few months later.
+If you don't take the time, you often notice it already in the creative phase, when you fall into the "taste trap" - as explained above.
+Or it has a negative effect on the longevity.
+You have to deal carefully with the brand, otherwise there is a great danger of no longer sounding coherent and up-to-date a few months later.
 That's why the solid foundation, the jointly developed sound DNA, is so important.
 It also provides the necessary flexibility in implementation that is required in today's dynamic handling of assets in brand management.
-Also important: audio branding should not serve pure entertainment, but is a strategic instrument that should be conducive to the differentiation and emotionalization of a brand and convey its attitude.
+Also important: audio branding is not intended to serve pure entertainment, but is a strategic instrument that should be conducive to differentiating and emotionalizing a brand and conveying its attitude.
 This, in turn, can only happen if it is applied consistently.
-The best audio branding is useless if it is only used partially!
+The best audio branding is of no use if it is only partially applied!

 What else is important to consider?

 Using the right sound or the right asset in the right place.
-For example, if I want to play on a telephone hotline, where people usually call when they have a problem, the first thing I shouldn't do is slap them in the face with my audio logo and tell them how great I am.
-The link would be awkward there...
-Technical aspects also play a role, the frequency response for example.
+For example, if I want to play on a telephone hotline, where people usually call when they have a problem, the first thing I shouldn't do is slap my audio logo around their ears and tell them how great I am.
+The link would be unfavorable there...
+Technical aspects also play a role, the frequency response, for example.
 To stay with the hotline: If the audio logo has a central application there, then the choice of double bass as a supporting element is not optimal.
 Penetration is also a natural issue.
-The best dessert, if eaten too often, eventually becomes boring or even off-putting.
+The best dessert, if eaten too often, eventually becomes boring or even repulsive.
 It also comes down to dosage when using audio assets.
-We don't want to get on the client's nerves.
+We don't want to get on the customer's nerves.
 Well, we do a little bit - because then the mere exposure effect helps us to increase brand awareness.
-And then: Audio branding is a discipline of its own in the audio world.
-For example, if someone is a good film music composer, it doesn't mean they can make an audio branding project fly.
+And then: audio branding is a discipline of its own in the audio world.
+For example, if someone is a good film music composer, that doesn't mean they can make an audio branding project fly.
 The reverse is also true.
 I've seen big companies say to themselves, "Hey, I know composer XY, we'll just ask him, I'm sure he can do it for us."
 That might have been casual at first, but often such projects fail because of a lack of flexibility and strategic sustainability.
-And: Better no sound than a wrong sound!
+And: Better no sound than the wrong sound!
 Trust in a brand is quickly destroyed.
 Building and maintaining it is much more challenging.
 Sound is a powerful and very emotional marketing tool.
 Used incorrectly, it can have a disturbing effect and thus damage the brand.